 While there are other companies that provide a variety of different types of seafood, here at Leader Creek, we focus on Wild Alaskan Sockeye salmon and we do it right!

-Being a fish processor is not easy.
-When the plant is running at full capacity you will be expected to work 16 hours everyday while we have fish in the plant.
+Being a fish processor is not easy work.
+When the plant is running at full capacity you will be expected to work 16 hours a day, 7 days a week.
 You must have a strong work ethic, the discipline to get out of bed and get to work on time, and the desire to do the best you can each and every day.
-Some days you will be tired and may even have a bit of a cold.
-Your muscles will ache and your feet will hurt.
-We need people who can work in spite of the discomfort.
-While we do not need employees to arrive with any specific processing related skills, we do need individuals who can learn quickly and who are willing to do whatever it takes to get the job done.
-While this job can be challenging at times, it does have its rewards and is a great chance to meet new people, work hard, and experience life in an Alaskan fish camp.
+Some days you will be tired and have a bit of a cold; your muscles will ache and your feet will hurt.
+We need people who will work in spite of the discomfort.
+And while we do not need employees to arrive with any specific processing related skills, we do need those who can learn quickly and are willing to do whatever it takes to get the job done.

 Room and Board

 Room and board are provided by Leader Creek free of charge.
 All housing is located on Leader Creek property, a short walk to the plant.
 Our rooms range in size, and house between 2 - 6 employees.
 We do have some housing for couples and large rooms for groups of friends available.

 Leader Creek Fisheries provides all meals free of cost.
 Employees will receive three hot meals a day with plenty of healthy, wild, Alaskan salmon to eat, plus plenty of wonderful snacks for break food!

 In addition to free room and board, free meals, and free transportation, we also will provide your rain-gear, gloves, and safety equipment - pretty much everything you will need to work.
 In fact, we will even clean and fold your laundry once a week.